 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 2.3, 2.8 and 2.9.

-Georgios Stroulios: Ensuring that there are sufficient single cells for the establishment of the monolayer culture is a major determinant of its quality.
+Martin Stahl: Ensuring that there are sufficient single cells for the establishment of the monolayer culture is a major determinant of its quality.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 3.1.

-Georgios Stroulios: Apical-specific functions, such as nutrient absorption or host-pathogen interactions, can now be studied in relevant systems that suit the researcher’s needs.
+Fisal Elstone: Apical-specific functions, such as nutrient absorption or host-pathogen interactions, can now be studied in relevant systems that suit the researcher’s needs.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.